dwarvesf/playground/_memo/introduction-to-software-craftsmanship.md

 At our woodland, we live by the code of Craftsmanship.
 Beside, we don't eliminate other side values, such as the team collaboration.
 That is a big part in any process, along with the attention to detail.
 I always favor this saying: When you pay too much attention on perfection, there won't be any product.
 Perfect is the enemy of Good.

 To compare the core value and our current status, still DF is in need of more effort to match up the two.
 Which is why our main goal this year is to better the working process and build an environment where people can create the best product in their ability.
-To make that happen, we've launched some technical activities, such as TechRadar and TechTalk.
+To make that happen, we've launched some technical activities, such as Tech Radar and Tech Talk.
 QA team is conducting a Testframework, to create rules & guidelines for test cases creating & designing.
 This helps set up the new bar for testing process quality once the framework is finished and applied.

 I've also realized the mini improvement along the way.
 Team communication during project sometimes gets hard.
 We create a wiki for that by documenting every retro meeting with transparent meeting notes where both clients and our team can discuss and raise up ideas/issues.

-# In a Nutshell
+## In a Nutshell
 This only to help summarize the key point of this talk, which can be listed as

 * Definition of Craftsmanship: an attitude and an approach of how we solve the problem